 - Cromolyn ( Nasalcrom ): This nasal spray can prevent allergy symptoms like runny nose, sneezing, itching, and stuffiness.

 - Saline nose sprays: These can clean out allergens caught in your nose.

 - Eyedrops: Eyedrops can relieve itching and watering.

 Will Allergy Shots Help?

 Allergy shots or immunotherapy gradually help your body get used to your allergy triggers.
-They are usually recommended for people who have symptoms more than three months each year.
+They are usually recommended for people who have symptoms for more than 3 months each year.
 They can help lower your need for medication to control your symptoms.

 Also, the FDA has approved three under-the- tongue tablets that can be taken at home.
 The prescription tablets, called Grastek, Oralair, and Ragwitek, treat hay fever and work the same way as shots -- the goal is to boost your tolerance of allergy triggers.